endgrid/mattellite/README.md

 Paste the following:

-`AuthInfo: "U:YOUR USER" "I:YOUR GMAIL EMAIL ADDRESS" "P:YOUR PASSWORD"`
+`AuthInfo: "U:root" "I:YOUR GMAIL EMAIL ADDRESS" "P:YOUR PASSWORD"`

 Create a hashmap for the auth file: